Vietnam.vn - Nền tảng quảng bá Việt Nam

 This is why many major companies, including Amazon, Goldman Sachs, and Verizon, have banned or restricted OpenAI's ChatGPT chatbot.
 ChatGPT uses data from conversations with users to improve accuracy.

-Of course, the impact that ChatGPT in particular and generative AI tools in general bring to businesses cannot be denied.
-It helps increase labor productivity, reduce the time spent on repetitive tasks for employees.
-Some companies such as Coca-Cola, Bain & Company have even signed cooperation agreements with OpenAI.
+Of course, it is undeniable that ChatGPT in particular and generative AI tools in general bring to businesses.
+It helps increase labor productivity, reduce time spent on repetitive tasks for employees.
+Some companies such as Coca-Cola, Bain & Company have signed cooperation agreements with OpenAI.

 Many businesses ban employees from using ChatGPT due to the risk of data leakage.
 (Photo: Digital Trends)